Relative Information Gain and Gaussian Process Regression: Introduction

 Gaussian process regression is usually presented as a Bayesian method.
 It is assumed that $\fstar \sim \gG\gP(m(x), k(x, x^{\prime}))$ is a random draw from a Gaussian process prior with mean function $m: \gX \to \sR$ and kernel (or covariance) function $k:\gX \times \gX \to \sR$.
 This means that for any fixed sequence of inputs $x_1, \dots, x_n$, the random vector $\vfstar_n$ is Gaussian, and in particular, $\vfstar_n \sim \gN(\vm_n, \mK_{n})$, where $\vm_n := [m(x_1), \dots, m(x_n)]^{\top}$.
 If the noise variables are Gaussian with variance $1/\eta$, then the Bayesian posterior (say $Q$) is also a Gaussian process \citep{williams2006gaussian}.
 In particular, if $\fstar$ is drawn from a zero-mean prior, i.e.\, $\fstar \sim \gG\gP(0, k(x, x^{\prime}))$, then

 Note that the mean function of $Q$ is identical to the kernel ridge regression estimate.
 It turns out that the covariance function of $Q$, or rather, the covariance matrix of the marginal distribution of $Q$ at the points $x_1, \dots, x_n$, is closely related to the effective degrees of freedom $\mathrm{tr}(\mL_n)$ (cf. Lemma \ref{lem:cov_as_deff}).
+Depending on the context in which it appears, the parameter $\eta$ is given various names.
+Throughout the rest of the paper, we will refer to $\eta$ as a learning rate.

 The model in \eqref{eqn:model} has also been studied in the bandit setting \citep{srinivas2010gaussian, valko2013finite}.
 In kernelised bandits (also known as Gaussian process bandits), $\fstar$ is called the reward function.
 The objective is to sequentially maximise the reward function by querying it at a sequence of points $x_1, x_2, \dots$ and receiving the random rewards $y_1, y_2, \dots$, which can be used to inform the selection of future query points.
 Since the reward function is initially unknown, it must be estimated and maximised simultaneously.
 For this reason, many kernelised bandit algorithms use kernel ridge regression or Gaussian process regression as a subroutine for estimation.